ProShares Short MSCI EAFE (NYSEARCA:EFZ) Shares Down 1.4%

-A number of institutional investors have recently added to or reduced their stakes in the stock.
-Advisor Group Holdings Inc. bought a new position in ProShares Short MSCI EAFE in the second quarter valued at approximately $128,000.
-Brinker Capital Inc. increased its holdings in ProShares Short MSCI EAFE by 18.9% during the second quarter.
-Brinker Capital Inc. now owns 49,733 shares of the company’s stock worth $1,248,000 after buying an additional 7,919 shares during the last quarter.
-Livingston Group Asset Management CO operating as Southport Capital Management acquired a new position in shares of ProShares Short MSCI EAFE in the second quarter valued at $335,000.
-Envestnet Asset Management Inc. acquired a new position in shares of ProShares Short MSCI EAFE in the second quarter valued at $343,000.
-Finally, Brookstone Capital Management boosted its position in shares of ProShares Short MSCI EAFE by 59.9% in the second quarter.
-Brookstone Capital Management now owns 88,635 shares of the company’s stock valued at $2,225,000 after acquiring an additional 33,195 shares during the period.
+Several institutional investors have recently made changes to their positions in the company.
+Beacon Harbor Wealth Advisors Inc. purchased a new stake in shares of ProShares Short MSCI EAFE during the 2nd quarter valued at $1,426,000.
+Advisor Group Holdings Inc. purchased a new stake in shares of ProShares Short MSCI EAFE during the 2nd quarter valued at $128,000.
+Brinker Capital Inc. increased its position in shares of ProShares Short MSCI EAFE by 18.9% during the 2nd quarter.
+Brinker Capital Inc. now owns 49,733 shares of the company’s stock valued at $1,248,000 after purchasing an additional 7,919 shares during the last quarter.
+Livingston Group Asset Management CO operating as Southport Capital Management purchased a new stake in shares of ProShares Short MSCI EAFE during the 2nd quarter valued at $335,000.
+Finally, Brookstone Capital Management increased its holdings in ProShares Short MSCI EAFE by 59.9% in the 2nd quarter.
+Brookstone Capital Management now owns 88,635 shares of the company’s stock worth $2,225,000 after acquiring an additional 33,195 shares during the last quarter.

 ProShares Short MSCI EAFE (the Fund) seeks daily investment results that correspond to the inverse (opposite) of the daily performance of the MSCI EAFE Index.
 The MSCI EAFE Index (Europe, Australasia, Far East) adjusts the market capitalization of index constituents for free float and targets for index inclusion 85% of free float-adjusted market capitalization in each industry group, in developed market countries, excluding the United States and Canada.